sidneyniuhtc/sidneyniuhtc.github.io/CMakeTutorial/0. Overview/README.md

 # Why cmake is so difficult?
 Although cmake is just a script language without complex types and cmake unified the command for easily using.
 However, there is NO cmake tutorial.
-There is NO cmake teaching resources.
+There is NO systematic  resources.

 for example, when you using old cmake version and old visual studio with x64 and x86
 ```